- 1

 JSON type + JSON Duality View (23ai) |

-| Indexing | GIN Index on jsonb — Full-text search within JSON | Function-based Index, JSON Search Index |
+| Indexing | GIN Index on jsonb — full-text search within JSON | Function-based Index, JSON Search Index |

-| SQL/JSON Path | SQL/JSON standard support (PG 12+) | SQL/JSON standard support |
+| SQL/JSON Path | Supports SQL/JSON standard (PG 12+) | Supports SQL/JSON standard |

 | Unique Feature | jsonb operators (@>, ?, #>) — very easy to use |